What is inflation?

 If you use your pension to buy an annuity, inflation may or may not have any impact on your annuity income.
 An ‘escalating annuity’ increases over time to keep up with inflation, but a ‘fixed annuity’ will be eroded by inflation over time.

 As we’ve seen, inflation has the power to erode the value of your money over time.
 This is particularly true if you leave your money under the mattress, or even pay it into a low-interest savings account.

 One way of protecting yourself against inflation is to invest your money in a pension, which tends to grow at a faster rate than inflation over time.

 Pensions have other benefits too, helping to offset the effects of inflation:

 - Your employer will pay into it for you

 - The government will boost your contributions with tax relief

 - You’ll benefit from the effects of compound interest

-If you’re looking to prepare for retirement by combining your old pensions into one easy-to-manage online plan, consider PensionBee - the UK’s leading online pension provider.
+If you’re looking to prepare for retirement by combining your old pensions into one easy-to-manage online plan, consider PensionBee - a leading online pension provider.

 The information in this article should not be regarded as financial advice.